ElaineArchbold/fullstack-milestone-project/README.md

 Some pages offer two possible paths in their call to action buttons:
 - From Home Section 2 > Gallery
 - From Home Section 3 > Contact Page
-- From Gallery > Category Header > Product Category Shop Page
+- From Gallery > Click Product Category Header > Product Category Shop Page

 ### Testing client stories